 While some UU congregations celebrate this in December over a week, at UUCC we extend it through the winter months, over eight weeks.
 At home, a time is set aside when families gather to light a candle for that week, to reflect on the principle and to consider how we make it real in our day to day lives.
 When we gather for worship, we are all invited to reflect on how our community at UUCC embodies the principles.

-This year, we include a new principle that is being considered by the UU Association that asks us to confront systems of oppression and foster diverse communities and was adopted by UUCC in June, 2022
+We include the 8th Principle that asks us to confront systems of oppression and foster diverse communities and was adopted by UUCC in June, 2022

 “Darkness cannot drive out darkness: only light can do that.
 Hate cannot drive out hate: only love can do that.”

 Within us all burns the fire of life.
 We share this common flame, symbol of our precious being.
 Each flame burns with a unique glow, signifying our respect for the inherent worth and dignity of every person.

 If you watched the service on Sunday, talk with your family about the “labels” that Rev. Randy brought up in his message.
 How do these tend to stick to ourselves and other people in our day to day experience?

 Some people we like more than others, how can we recognize and respect the worth and dignity of every person even if we don’t like them?